jchernak96/jchernak96.github.io/_posts/2021-08-29-true-patience.md

 *Just started this project, more coming soon.

-The topic of pitcher patience and swing selection has more or less focused on outside zone swing % or chase rate.
+The topic of batter patience and swing selection has more or less focused on outside zone swing % or chase rate.
 While this provides a general overview of how strong a batters eye is, it ignores some valuable aspects of swing selection such as:

 - What pitches is a batter swinging at?
 Is he being too patient and not swinging at pitches in his 'blast zone'?
 - Is a batter being to aggressive early in the count on fringe pitches that have a low expected run value?